 Earlier in his career, he was the Vice President and Chief Operating Officer for the Center for International Rehabilitation, the Manager for strategic planning/business development for the US subsidiary of Eisai (a Japanese pharmaceutical company), and administered technical assistance projects funded by the U.S. Agency for International Development.
 Mr. Pyle earned a bachelor's degree in history from Carleton College and a Master of Business Administration degree from Yale University.

-Mr. Sampson is Vice President and Publisher, Journals.
+Mr. Sampson is Vice President, Journals & Publishing.
 Prior to joining ASCO in 2013, he was an Executive Publisher in Elsevier’s health sciences journals division where he had P&L and strategic responsibility for a portfolio of more than 20 society-owned and proprietary journals.
 He also worked at Lippincott Williams & Wilkins in various leadership roles, including five years as Managing Director of its Asia office in Hong Kong.
 He was also an Executive Vice President at Conference Archives, now part of Coe-Truman Technologies.

 Mr. Sampson is a graduate of Cornell University and earned a Master of Business Administration degree from the Kellogg Northwestern-Hong Kong University of Science & Technology executive MBA program.